m3xw3ll/WeatherApp/readme.md

 # Terminal Weather Report

-A simple Python skript to run in the terminal to get a quick weather report.
+A simple Python script to run in the terminal to get a quick weather report.

 ![Preview](thumbnail.png)